 A good example of an error on a credit report happened to a friend of mine when they relocated for a new job.
 They had always had good credit reports but had recently had their PO Box broken into.
 At the time, they didn’t think anything of it- they reported the problem and the USPS issued them a new box number.
 Fast forward 4 months and they had 3 new lines of credit opened up over a 2 week span.
 They didn’t find out until they applied for a new rental and they got poor scores on their report from their landlord.
 The good news is that the were able to successfully dispute the charges and have the fraudulent accounts immediately closed.
 However, it did cause a disruption for them on their new rental and they had to settle for short-term housing until they got their reports fixed.

-So regardless of your current financial status, it makes sense research and read reviews on the top monitoring services and to take a pro-active role in fixing any errors before they create problems.
+So regardless of your current financial status, it makes sense research and some of the herbal reviews on the top services and to take a pro-active role in fixing any errors before they create problems.